cyse7125-fall2022-group03/webapp/README.md

 ## Email

 ## Docker:
-Note:
+Notes:
-webapp is of JRE JavaSE-17
+webapp is of JRE JavaSE-17 <br/>
-Docker is also of openjdk 17
+Docker is also of openjdk 17 <br/>
+No need to create todo database or user table manually.
+All will be done automatically. <br/>

-docker pull openjdk
+docker pull openjdk <br/>
-docker pull mysql
+docker pull mysql <br/>
 - creates respective images

 Create mysql container: